pria115/eTe-analysis/README.md

 This is the Assessment Task II Project by UTS MDSI students in Spring 2020

+Project Title: Collaborative Development of an end to end project using Centralized Code Repositories + Github usage analysis and reflection of the project

 # The file structure is

 /etl - for Extract, Transform, Load processing